railsmechanic/eventsource/README.md

 ## Special thanks to
 This package is based on some concepts of [antage/eventsource](https://github.com/antage/eventsource).
-Many thanks and thumbs up, you've done a great job...
+Many thanks and thumbs up, you've done a great job.